Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/general/evaluation/implementation.md

 ## Pre-targeting

-The pre-targeting steps may determine the evaluated variant prior to the targeting based on constant factors.
+The pre-targeting steps may determine the evaluated variant prior to targeting segments.

 ### Activation